LagrangianPoint/Directory-Tree-Visual-Basic/README.md

 Directory Tree (Visual Vasic)
 =====================

-It is a Python script for getting a text of the files contained in a directory.
+It is a Visual Basic tool for getting a text of the files contained in a directory.

 This is helpful on Windows when you want to store a list of all the files you'll backup in a CD or DVD.